John Vanderpant: Life and Career in British Columbia

-In 1921, Vanderpant befriended the Victoria pictorialist, Harry Upperton Knight.
+In 1921, Vanderpant befriended the Victoria Pictorialist, Harry Upperton Knight.
 The two men visited Emily Carr in 1933 and Knight photographed Carr and Vanderpant in her studio.
 In 1924, Vanderpant met and befriended the restaurateur and amateur photographer, Johan Helders.
 Both used a silver bromide printing process and Kodak paper, P.M.C.
 No. 8.
+Vanderpant's portrait work reflected a Pictorialist influence; the artist often used soft-focus lenses to craft evocative images of his subjects.
 Little of Helders’ work survives, but a portrait of Yousef Karsh is among his most known prints.

 Vanderpant became an active participant in international salons, winning several awards, certificates, and medals.
 His work conveyed the arresting effects of light and shadow, textures, and compositions.
 In 1920, he founded the New Westminster Photographic Salon as part of the Fine Arts Gallery of the British Columbia Annual Provincial Exhibition.
 At one point, that salon exhibited 1,400 prints from 23 countries.
 From 1923 to 1929, Vanderpant hosted the New Westminster Salon of Pictorial Photography (the only international salon in Western Canada during the 1920s).
 In addition, he promoted the exhibitions of art by B.C. and Canadian artists, including the now famous Group of Seven.
 Vanderpant eventually became disillusioned with photographic salons and ended his participation.
-In 1924, the San Francisco Museum of Art purchased Vanderpant’s print Window Patterns.
+In 1924, the San Francisco Museum of Art purchased Vanderpant's print Window Patterns.
 The next year, he had a one-man show of his prints at the Royal Photographic Society in London, England.
 From 1925 to 1934, solo exhibitions of his work toured Canada, the United States, and Europe.

-In 1926, Vanderpant went into partnership with Harold Mortimer Lamb (a mining engineer, photographer, painter and journalist) and on March 26, 1928, they opened the Vanderpant Galleries at 1216 Robson Street in Vancouver, BC (the partnership ended in 1929).
-Under Vanderpant’s influence, the gallery became a centre of art, music, and poetry in Vancouver.
-Members of the Vancouver Poetry Society often held meetings and readings at the Galleries as well as several galas; students from the Vancouver School of Decorative and Applied Arts, the BC College of Arts, and the music faculty from the University of British Columbia attended musical evenings to listen to imported symphonic music played on Vanderpant’s Columbia gramophone.
+In 1926, Vanderpant went into partnership with Harold Mortimer-Lamb (a mining engineer, photographer, painter and journalist) and on March 26, 1928, they opened the Vanderpant Galleries at 1216 Robson Street in Vancouver, BC (the partnership ended in 1929).
+Under Vanderpant's influence, the gallery became a centre of art, music, and poetry in Vancouver.
+Members of the Vancouver Poetry Society often held meetings and readings at the Galleries as well as several galas; students from the Vancouver School of Decorative and Applied Arts, the BC College of Arts, and the music faculty from the University of British Columbia attended musical evenings to listen to imported symphonic music played on Vanderpant's Columbia gramophone.
 Painters such as Emily Carr, A. Y. Jackson, Jock Macdonald, Max Maynard, Frederick Varley, and W. P. Weston exhibited at the Galleries.
 Moreover, in 1931, Vanderpant exhibited what is likely the first Canadian showing of prints by the American photographers Imogen Cunningham and Edward Weston.
-Both appreciated Vanderpant’s photography, and Weston stated that Vanderpant’s work had "imagination, form, -- vitality".
+Both appreciated Vanderpant's photography, and Weston stated that Vanderpant's work had "imagination, form, -- vitality".